ArduPilot/ardupilot_wiki/copter/source/docs/circle-mode.rst

 Circle Mode
 ===========

-Circle will orbit a point of interest with the nose of the vehicle pointed towards the center.
+Circle will orbit a point located CIRCLE_RADIUS centimeters in front of the vehicle with the nose of the vehicle pointed at the center.

-The radius of the circle can be controlled by modifying the CIRCLE_RADIUS parameter.

 .. note::